 Amazon Logistics was launched in 2015 with two objectives in mind:

-If you thought that Prime was an astounding idea, then you actually haven’t experienced the excitement of virtual shopping and having the ordered arrived to your customers within 2 hours yet and that too on Sundays.
+If you thought that Prime was an astounding idea, then you haven’t experienced the excitement of virtual shopping and having the order arrived at your customers within 2 hours yet, and that too on Sundays.

 The infrastructure of Amazon Logistics can either sabotage or help third-party sellers.
 It can considerably improve their capability to serve lots of customers and provide faster delivery.
 But if not done executed correctly, it can hurt their feedback or ratings to a great extent.

 The result differs from one seller to the other, and it all comes down to how every seller uses the Amazon Logistics program wisely and how proactive he or she is in the approach.

 As a seller, if you want to ensure that you are getting the most out of Amazon Logistics, without damaging your reputation or sales in the process, then, let’s look at it from all perspectives.